Monospace-V/Monospace-V/README.md

 - What I will not work with:
   - Most online music studios, especially those with dynamic content. includes Soundtrap and bandlab mix editor.
 I can but would rather not.
   - Most paid software.
 I am broke.
-I prefer limiting my piracy to minor conveniences I'll use once or thrice, and legally cannot produce what is made with free versions.
+I do not enjoy pirating audio software for general use.
-  - Microsoft Excel
+  - Microsoft Excel.
+I don't like it.
   - I'm not versed music theory, sheet music, or playing a musical instrument.
 I'm learning, and if needed can reference, but I do not possess the skills just yet.
   - VST3.
 LMMS doesn't support it.
-I do not believe in the yeet of vst2.
+I do not believe in the obsolesence of vst2.
   - High expectations of audio sampling rate or bitrate checking. just because I have my knowledge doesn't mean I have fancy studio monitor speakers.
-I do, however, have tinnitus and a mild propensity for high-end hearing loss.
+I do, however, have hearing issues.
 I'll export it at whatever quality I can give you but that's all.

 - What I can work with:
-  - cajon if needed (I do not have a studio setup or high-end mic. noise is inevitable.)
+  - cajon if needed (I do not have a studio setup or high-end mic. noise is inevitable.
+I will do what I can to reduce it)
   - Vocal recording. can also do basic editing (noise removal, volume balancing) but avoid. my condensor microphone isn't high-end.
   - I have a torrent client, git, ytdlp, Audacity, and an evaluation version of REAPER set up among other resources in the event I should require them.